Managing daily expenses can be tough, and credit card debt, mortgages and bills can all add to financial stress.

 We train community workers, provide information sessions for community groups, and offer individual case management to help keep people connected to energy, water and communications.
 The team can help you identify available concessions, read your meters and energy bills, get a better deal, make a complaint and negotiate bill payments.

-We can also provide limited home energy assessments across the state – referrals are limited to Financial Counsellors employed by Uniting Communities, Uniting Care Wesley Bowden and Uniting Country SA.
-Referrals can also be made by community educators who have run a ConnectEd education session and have identified participants who need assistance.
+We can also provide limited home energy assessments across the state – referrals are limited to accredited Financial Counsellors and community educators who have run a ConnectEd education session and have identified participants who need assistance.

 Our community worker training and community education are available within following regions: